Lucas-Erkana/Bookstore/README.md

   <h1>Bookstore</h1>

->In this project I will setup the Bookstore website similar to the "Awesome Books" website built in the previous module.
-I will create an MVP version of it that allows the user to display a list of books, add a book, and remove a selected book.
+>The Bookstore is a book register website that stores books using the title and author.
+It is an MVP version of it that allows you to:

+- Display a list of books.
+- Add a book.
+- Remove a selected book.

 By building this application, I will learn how to use React and Redux.

 Project 1: Initialize project with components (React only).